SetProtocol/STIPS/STIPS/STIP-009.md

 ### Recommended Solution

-The recommended solution deploys single-use, modular manager contracts from a manager factory contract along with a collection of multi-use, global extensions providing basic functionality.
-These manager contracts will hold the `owner`, `methodologist`, and `operator` roles and an asset whitelist which will be used by extensions.
-The single-use manager contracts maintain the separation of Set Tokens from each other at the contract level.
-The modularity of the manager contracts allows for functionaity to be flexible and extensible.
-The collection of multi-use extensions gives managers access to basic functionality with only a state change and no contract deployment.
-Manager's will still have the option of deploying individual extensions for more complicated functionality.
+We recommend deploying single-user, modular manager contracts from a manager factory contract along with a collection of multi-user, "global" extensions providing basic functionality.
+Manager contracts will define `owner`, `methodologist`, and `operator` roles and an asset whitelist which will be used by extensions.

+**Design features**

++ single-user manager contracts mirror the separation of Set Tokens from each other at the contract level.
++ modular manager contracts allow for functionaity to be flexible and extensible.
++ a collection of multi-use extensions gives managers access to basic functionality without requiring a dedicated contract deployment.
++ managers will retain the option of deploying individual extensions for more complicated functionality.

 ## Timeline